 Honestly, the possibilities are endless with homemade chocolate bark.
 If you are adding sprinkles, pick colours that match the season or holiday.
 You could also add gold leaf, crushed pieces of oreos, freeze dried fruit, pretzel pieces, nuts and much, much more.

 Yes.
-Double check the ingredients of the chocolate and toppings that you are using.
-The Cadbury Plant Bar is gluten free.
-Many sprinkles and marshmallows contain gluten so skip them if you can’t find a gluten free option.
-Dandies brand of vegan marshmallows are gluten free but do contain soy.
+Double-check the ingredients of the chocolate and toppings that you are using.
+The Cadbury Plant Bar is gluten-free.
+Many sprinkles and marshmallows contain gluten so skip them if you can’t find a gluten-free option.
+Dandies brand of vegan marshmallows is gluten-free but does contain soy.

 Ingredients